Maria Aurora Uggla: Life

 Uggla was first considered as a messenger when the King decided to reconcile with the Queen in 1775 in order to consummate the marriage, but instead, Count Adolf Fredrik Munck af Fulkila was chosen, having then a relationship with the Queen's chamber maid Anna Sofia Ramström.
 After the Queen gave birth to the Crown Prince in 1778, however, there were rumours that the father of the child was Munck.
-In a conversation with Hedwig Elizabeth Charlotte of Holstein-Gottorp in June 1778, Uggla was quoted as saying:
+In the diary entry of Hedwig Elizabeth Charlotte of Holstein-Gottorp in June 1778, Uggla was quoted as saying in a private conversation:

 "In any case, even if we for just a moment were to assume, that the child was truly illegitimate, then what difference would it make to the King?
 He will still always regard it as his own.
 And the matter may also very well be meaningless, as long as Sweden is provided with an heir."

 Maria Aurora Uggla married noble Colonel lieutenant Karl Adam Ehrengranath in 1778.
 Gjörwell noted about her at her wedding: "The Queen gave her 20.000 $ in dowry and a pension of 6.000 $ for life.
 She has so to speak been the only friend of the Queen and the one, to whom Her Majesty has kept an unlimited confidence."

 In 1778, she was appointed one of the two deputy överhovmästarinna or heads of the court of the Crown Prince (in effect sub-royal governess) under Hedvig Sofia von Rosen.
 Uggla, as well as her former colleague Virginia Manderström, continued to be the favorite and close friend of the Queen until her death.
 At the coup which deposed King Gustav IV Adolf of Sweden, the son of Sophia Magdalena, in 1809, Uggla was the one to first notify Sophia Magdalena of what had happened.
 In her company, Sophia Magdalena attempted to gain access to her son, but was prevented by guards.
 When she was prevented from seeing her son, she burst in tears in the arms of Uggla.
 Maria Aurora Uggla was present at the deathbed of Sophia Magdalena in 1813.